ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 # 1. Introduction

-Ixian is a Crypto-ecosystem project, rather than just a simple DLT.
+Ixian is a decentralized, open-source, crypto-platform, rather than just a simple DLT.
 This whitepaper explains the DLT aspect which, while critical to the operation of the network, comprises only a small part of the final Ixian vision.
 At the time of writing this document, the following components are envisioned as the basic implementation of Ixian:
 * Ixian DLT (Distributed Ledger)
 * Ixian S2 (P2P data transmission network)
 * SPIXI (Instant Messaging app which leverages Ixian DLT and Ixian S2 for decentralized functionality)